 So instead, I decided I would try just tossing them into the food processor and see what happens.

 MAGIC happens, people.
 Magic.

-- Chop your peeled carrots into 2-3 inch chunks (I broke them by hand) and then puled 10-15 times.
-Scrape the sides and repeat until the carrot is fine enough.
+- Chop your peeled carrots into 2-3 inch chunks (I broke them by hand) and then pulse 10-15 times.
+Scrape the sides and repeat until fine enough.

 - You can also grate an equal amount of carrot.
 Bagged shredded carrot would work as well, but you’ll want to chop it a bit to make sure no chunks are huge.

-- A 5 oz container of yogurt equates to about 2/3 cup, if you’re using from a large container.
+- A 5 oz container of yogurt equates to about 2/3 cup.

 - Any oil will work.
 I like olive because I always have it but canola, melted coconut, avocado.. all would be fine.